 - Case reports,

 - Book chapters,

 - Conference proceedings,

 The scope includes special manuscripts about the biology of microorganisms aimed at elucidating adaptation to extremely harsh environment or antimicrobial agents and manuscripts which highlight advances to more effective manipulation, prevention, and control of microbial-disease of human, plant and animal importance will be considered for publication.

 These 4 unique journals ([SJ-BPJ] – [SJ-FPJ] – [SJ-VPJ] – [SJ-PPJ]) will accept papers on diagnosis and investigations using molecular biology principles to generate, analyze or interpret data with the ultimate goal of advancing our knowledge in epidemiology, transmission dynamics, and host-microbial interaction will be added advantage.
-The scope includes manuscript about the one-health concept and specific roles of microbial in improving plant or animal yield and reduces microbial resistance to convention surface-active
+The scope includes a manuscript about the one-health concept and specific roles of microbial in improving plant or animal yield and reduces microbial resistance to conventional surface-active

 Human – Microbial Disease